-The Police Department is located in Building 1100, room 1109, and may be reached on ext.
+The Police Department is located in Building 1800B (across from the tennis courts next to Autobody) and may be reached at (707) 864-7000 extension.
 4369.
 Contact the Police for information on any of the following services:

-Parking - All parking permits are issued by the Police Department.
+All parking permits are issued by the Police Department.
 Brochures explaining the parking regulations are available in the Police office.
 (See detailed information on campus parking in the previous section.)

-Special Events - Parking arrangements for special events must be made with the Police in advance of the event.
+Parking arrangements for special events must be made with the Police in advance of the event.
 Traffic direction and security arrangements can also be provided.

-Safety Checks - The Police conduct building inspections throughout the campus during non-operational hours.
+The Police conduct building inspections throughout the campus during non-operational hours.
 If you are on campus before 6:30 a.m. or after 10:30 p.m., please notify the Police at (707) 580-6526 so that they know that an authorized person is on the campus.
 This is for your safety as well as for the Police.
 When you notify the Police of your presence, they will be able to conduct periodic checks on your safety.